vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 the later dictionaries and glossaries generally make the alphabetic place of a word the same as if the sibilant were read instead.

-Examples are: manuḥ svayam or manus svayam; indraḥ çūraḥ or indraç çūraḥ; tā́ḥ ṣaṭ or tāṣ ṣaṭ.
+Examples are: manuḥ svayam or manus svayam; indraḥ śūraḥ or indraś śūraḥ; tā́ḥ ṣaṭ or tāṣ ṣaṭ.

 173\.
 There are one or two exceptions to these rules: